 A card?
 So many to choose from, and not really special enough.

 A box of candy?
 It’s plastic-wrapped for our protection.
 But really, too common, right?… Read the rest

 I’m not a big gum chewer.
 I can keep a stick of gum in my mouth for about five minutes, just enough time to suck all the flavor out of it, before I’m tired of chewing and starting to get that chewing gum headache.

 So it was no hardship to let go of chewing gum when I gave up products in plastic packaging.

 Still, if someone offered me a piece of gum, I might have accepted the random chew here and there.
 Yeah, I knew it contained artificial flavors and wasn’t good for me.
 And I always felt guilty if it came in one of these:

 But after reading some information that Fake Plastic Fish reader Eleanor Sommer forwarded me yesterday, I won’t be putting any of that stuff in my mouth anymore.

 Once again, it’s Julie McCoy, your cruise director here, with several events happening on the Lido deck.
 The first is a United States event, the next two are specifically Bay Area events, and the last two are activities for everyone no matter where you live.
-Join one or more for a chance to win a copy of an Earth Cinema Circle DVD containing the films:

 As I mentioned last week, Thursday was my birthday, and my office mates threw me the traditional birthday lunch, complete with take-out food, some living plant-type thing, ice cream, and presents.
 I love this celebration but I’m also wary of the amount of plastic I might accumulate.
 So let’s see how we did this year.… Read the rest